viperproject/tutorial/src/termination-measures.md

 ## Predefined Well-Founded Orders {#term_prov_wfo}

-Viper's standard library provides definitions of well-founded orders for most types built into Viper, all of which can be imported from the `decreases` folder.
+Viper's standard library provides definitions of well-founded orders for most types built into Viper.
+They are automatically imported upon use of a `decreases` statement.
+Alternatively, they can also be imported from the `decreases` folder.
 The following table lists all provided orders; we write `s1 <_ s2` if `s1` is less than `s2` with respect to the order.

 | Built-In Type<br>(file name) | Provided Well-Founded Order |
 | ---- | ---- |